PhoenixTales/phoenix-docs/_includes/about.md

 In order to preserve and to present this vision inherited by PHOENIX we also have created the [Gothic Archive](https://gothicarchive.org), where we provide diverse pre-release material that we have been provided by former Gothic developers to [rescue the design](https://phoenixthegame.com/specials/20thAnniversary/AJourneyToMike.html).

 All these ressources and the underlying design philosophy and artstyle are analysed in a collective effort of "alpha research".
-On this basis we consequently continue to develop it and develop it further without compromises and beyond corporate constraints.
+On this basis we continue the development of this unfulfilled dream and develop it further without compromises and beyond corporate constraints.

 ```